deco

 Reds

 La Cave We are very careful in keeping each lot separate so that the winemaking techniques can be adapted to each lot’s particular soil and climate characteristics.
 Wine making is traditional with the partial use of CO2 and the use of a soft extraction process: pump-overs and delestages (rack and return).
 The alcoholic fermentation is maintained at an average temperature, hence bringing out the fruit aromas, since there is naturally already enough tannin in the juice.
-After press, wines are transferred into vats and barrels for the malolactic fermentation and the aging process: 6 months for the traditional Moulin a Vent and 10 months for the Moulin a Vent Champ de Cour.
+After press, wines are transferred into vats and barrels for the malolactic fermentation and the aging process: 6 to 10 months for the traditional Moulin a Vent and 10 to 12 months for the Moulin a Vent Champ de Cour.

 Roses